veraison/parsec/README.md

 It provides following features

-* Encode a Parsec TPM Evidence Collection, containing a Key Attestation and Platform Attestation information to CBOR and JSON formats
+* Encode a Parsec TPM Evidence, containing a Key Attestation and Platform Attestation evidence and metadata to CBOR and JSON formats

-* Decode a CBOR and JSON formatted Parsec TPM Evidence into a Parsec TPM Evidence Collection
+* Decode a CBOR and JSON formatted Parsec TPM Evidence

-* Verify the signature on the Key and Platform Attestation elements using the supplied public key
+* Verify the signature on the Key and Platform Attestation data using the supplied public key

-* Sign the Supplied Key and/or Platform Attestation elements using the supplied key
+* Sign the input Key and/or Platform Attestation data using the supplied private key